dart-lang/site-www/src/codelabs/iterables.md

   **Quick review:**
   * Although you can use `for-in` loops to check conditions, there are better ways to do that.
   * The method `any()` enables you to check if any element matches a condition.
-  * The method `every()` enables you to verify if all elements match a condition.
+  * The method `every()` enables you to verify that all elements satisfy a condition.
 {{site.alert.end}}

 ## Filtering

-In the previous sections, you saw how using methods like `firstWhere()` or `singleWhere()` can help you find an element that matches a certain predicate.
+The previous sections cover methods like `firstWhere()` or `singleWhere()` that can help you find an element that satisfies a certain predicate.

-But, what if you want to find all the elements that match a certain condition?
+But what if you want to find all the elements that satisfy a certain condition?
 You can accomplish that using the `where()` method.

 <?code-excerpt "iterables/test/iterables_test.dart (where)"?>